Did John Cena’s Wisdom Keep WWE Wrestler From Being Put Out To Pasture? [Opinion]

 — Big Show (@WWETheBigShow) January 15, 2017

 Some wrestlers have left the WWE ring only to become even more famous than they ever were in the WWE.
-Names like The Rock and Hulk Hogan went on to movies and making commercials.
+Names like The Rock and Hulk Hogan went on to do movies and make commercials.
 Both these former wrestlers still have recognizable names today, just as John Cena does.

 One Of The Most Iconic Cartoon is Coming This Would Be Fun."The Jetsons & @WWE: Robo WrestleMania"@WWETheBigShow pic.twitter.com/gOoAtCjfBB